 The beans used in this month’s seasonal roast grew in the Kirimiro region of Burundi, which specializes in high-quality coffees.
 It was double washed at the Teka processing station.
 This station sits high in the sky at 6332 ft. above sea level.
 Teka is the highest altitude washing station in Burundi, allowing it to have access to the freshest water possible to use in their double washing process.
 Teka is also one of the highest-rated processing stations in Burundi, due to their co-op management, ecology, and coffee quality.
 Because of this, we pushed to make sure we did this coffee justice!
 Also, we had so much fun experimenting with this uniquely processed coffee and absolutely adore the final outcome.

 With notes of nori and soy, our Teka Processed Burundi roast slowly sweetens as it cools.
 These double washed, triple graded beans pair well with sushi and pineapple upside-down cake.

-Keep an eye out for a part 2 blog post on Burundian coffee.
+Want more info about Burundian coffee?
+Read Part 2!
+Burundi, War, & the Dark Side of Coffee.
 I will be exploring the relationship between the horrific tragedies the Burundian Civil War and its sordid relationship with the coffee industry.

 Things you buy through our links may earn us a commission.